mindspore-ai/mindspore/model_zoo/official/nlp/bert_thor/README.md

 - Data format：tfrecord

 - Download and preporcess datasets
-  - Note：Data will be processed using scripts in https://github.com/mlperf/training/tree/master/language_model/tensorflow/bert
-  with the help of this link users could make the data files step by step.
+  - Note：Data will be processed using scripts in [pretraining data creation](https://github.com/mlperf/training/tree/master/language_model/tensorflow/bert), with the help of this link users could make the data files step by step.

 > The generated tfrecord has 500 parts: